davif13/wallet-app-frontend/readme.md

 Log in with your email.
 (If you don't want to use your e-mail, use davidavi@davidavi.com) <br>
 Use the interface to view your monthly balance and add/delete entries. <br>

-## Deployment (Live Link)
+## :computer: Deployment (Live Link)

-This application is deployed on GitHub Pages, which means you can access it online.
+This application is deployed on GitHub Pages, which means you can access it online, right now!
 To access the deployed application, simply follow this link: https://davif13.github.io/wallet-app-frontend/

-## Contributing
+## :thumbsup: Contributing

 If you would like to contribute to this project, feel free to submit a pull request.
 All contributions are welcome!